zopefoundation/Zope/docs/operation.rst

 - 100 concurrent clients accessing Zope
 - 100 seconds run time
 - the clients just fetch "/"
-- standard Zope 4 instances, one with ZEO and one without
+- standard Zope 5.9 instances, one with ZEO and one without
-- Python 2.7.16 on macOS Mojave/10.14.4
+- Python 3.11.7 on macOS Sonoma/14.2.1
 - standard WSGI server configurations, the only changes are to number of threads and/or number of workers where available.

 This load test uncovered several issues:

-- ``cheroot`` (tested version: 6.5.5) was magnitudes slower than all others.
-  Unlike the others, it did not max out CPU.
-It is unclear where the slowdown originates.
-Others reached 500-750 requests/second. ``cheroot`` only served 12 requests/second per configured thread.
-- ``gunicorn`` (tested version: 19.9.0) showed very strange behavior against the non-ZEO Zope instance.
-It serves around 500 requests/second, but then hangs and serves no requests for several seconds, before picking up again.
+- ``cheroot`` (tested version: 10.0.0) seemed overwhelmed by the load.
+It kept resetting connections to the test client with an error rate of about 1.5%.
-- ``gunicorn`` (tested version: 19.9.0) does not like the ZEO instance at all.
+- ``gunicorn`` (tested version: 19.9.0) does not work at all with ZEO.
+Without ZEO it only works if a single worker is configured.
+Even with a single thread client connections timed out, the failure rate was about 0.25%.
-  No matter what configuration in terms of threads or workers was chosen ``gunicorn`` just hung so badly that even CTRL-C would not kill it.
-  Switching to an asynchronous type of worker (tested with ``gevent``) did not make a difference.
-- ``werkzeug`` (tested version: 0.15.2) does not let you specify the number of threads, you only tell it to use threads or not.
-In threaded mode it spawns too many threads and immedialy runs up agains the ZODB connection pool limits, so with Zope only the unthreaded mode is suitable.
-Even in unthreaded mode, the service speed was inconsistent.
-Just like ``gunicorn`` it had intermittent hangs before recovering.
-- ``bjoern`` (tested version: 3.0.0) is the clear speed winner with 740 requests/second against both the ZEO and non-ZEO Zope instance, even though it is single-threaded.
+- ``bjoern`` (tested version: 3.2.2) is the clear speed winner with 3,870 requests/second against both the ZEO and non-ZEO Zope instance.
-- ``waitress`` (tested version: 1.3.0) is the all-around best choice.
-It's just 10-15% slower than ``bjoern``, but both the built-in WSGI tools as well as ``plone.recipe.zope2instance`` use it as the default and make it very convenient to use.
+- ``waitress`` (tested version: 2.1.12) is the all-around best choice.
+It's just about 15% slower than ``bjoern``, but both the built-in WSGI tools as well as ``plone.recipe.zope2instance`` use it as the default and make it very convenient to use.